tidyparse/tidyparse/tidyparse-web/src/jsTest/cppCompletion/README.md

 run in a dedicated worker; document-version and cursor checks discard stale replies, while active LSP cancellation prevents obsolete semantic requests from queueing in WebAssembly clangd.
 The browser path consumes the structured declaration DTO directly and does not call the benchmark's native compiler oracle.
-The semantic lane uses the 48-token finite horizon; an exact min-plus quotient of the generated full-statement syntax grammar handles longer prefixes without inventing identifier spellings.
+The semantic lane uses the 48-token finite horizon.
+The generated full-statement syntax grammar remains a separate recognition/totality oracle; its untyped derivations are never published as editor suggestions.
+Dependent class-template declarations are instead instantiated from Sema-reported parameter roles, defaults, and accessible type spellings.

 `cpp_statements.tidy` documents the broader single-line coverage target: qualified/template names with `<`, `>`, and `::`; pointers and references using `*`, `&`, and `&&`; calls and arbitrary